isolated-tech/vault/Vercel’s AI UI Elements.md

 Vercel's [AI Gateway](https://vercel.com/ai-gateway) service provides access to hundreds of AI models.
 The `streamText` function from the [AI SDK](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text) just expects a `model` parameter from a supported model.

 > Give their [Model Catalog](https://vercel.com/ai-gateway/models) a look.
-It makes navigating the mode
+It makes navigating the models nice, quickly showing price per million tokens, providers, and more.

+We will be using their A